Skip Navigation

 Welcome!

-May Workshops
+May Workshops Well Attended

 Welcome to the US 301 Waldorf Area Transportation Improvements Project website.
 The Maryland State Highway Administration (SHA), in cooperation with local, state and Federal agencies is looking at a range of transportation solutions for improving traffic flow in and around the US 301 corridor.
 Eventually, after much analysis and input from all stakeholders - residents, commuters, businesses, elected officials, emergency services and government entities - a recommended alternative will be selected.